bigtestjs/bigtestjs.io/source/guides/getting-started/quick-start.html.md

 ## Run the tests!

-Now that everything is setup, if your applications root url has an `h1` tag (it should!), you will have a passing test.
+Now that everything is setup, if your applications root URL has an `h1` element (it should!), you will have a passing test.
 You can check by running the test command we setup earlier:

 ```bash
 yarn test
 ```

-That look like this:
+It should look something like this:

 ![Gif of BigTest running](https://i.imgur.com/1yBTPgC.gif)